A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 SSDI (Social Security Disability Insurance).
 Social insurance that provides benefits to the disabled who qualify based on years of work covered by Social Security.
 (See also OASDI.)

 Standard deduction.
-A deduction that taxpayers may claim on their tax returns in lieu of itemizing deductions such as charitable contributions, mortgage interest, or state and local taxes.
-Typically, taxpayers with modest deductible amounts that could be itemized choose to take the standard deduction.
+A deduction that taxpayers may claim on their tax returns in lieu of itemizing deductions.
+Typically, taxpayers with only modest deductible amounts that could be itemized choose to take the standard deduction, as it provides a greater benefit.
 Single filers, heads of household, and married couples filing jointly have different standard deductions.
-Almost 90 percent of tax filers will claim a standard deduction in 2018.
-(See also Itemized deductions.)
+In 2020, 87 percent of tax filers claimed a standard deduction (See also Itemized deductions.)

 Sunset.
-Provision of a tax act that terminates or repeals parts of the act on a certain date unless legislation is passed to extend them.
+Provision of a tax act that expires on a certain date unless legislation is passed to extend them.

 Supplemental Security Income (SSI).
 Provides a floor of protection as cash for those who become disabled or reach age 65 and have very low incomes and assets.